Help yourself by simplifying your small business social media.

 - You can target teenagers interested in videogames.

 Suddenly, that advertising budget seems like it will stretch a bit longer, doesn’t it?

 So we can serve ads to the people most likely to take advantage of what we’re offering up.
 All at a cost that is madly competitive.

-They key here is that the tactic of “growing your community” is different than that of “growing your business.”
-Community building success is indicated by growth in community size, and an increase in community participation through likes, comments and shares.
+The key here is that the tactic of “growing your community” is different than that of “growing your business.”
+Community building success is indicated by the growth in community size, and an increase in community participation through likes, comments and shares.
+Some people even use Instagram promotional sites that increase engagement on your posts.
+The Small Business Blog has an article about how this can be achieved if you’re interested in learning more.
 Business building success is measured by the business objective.